mfsilva22/website/pages/teaching.md

 ## Past Highlights

-Over the years, I have explored various teaching innovations, research findings, and course development projects that have shaped my approach to education.
-Below is a collection of key resources and activities that reflect these efforts, providing additional context and insights into my teaching journey.
+Over the years, I have explored various teaching innovations and course development projects that have shaped my approach to education.
+Below is a collection of key resources and activities that reflect these efforts.

 - [Increasing student's participating in class]({{ site.baseurl }}{% link pages/teaching/Interactive.md %})
 - [Learning from ABET data collection]({{ site.baseurl }}{% link pages/teaching/ABET.md %})